 Junior’s father, who sings when he gets drunk, treasures an old saxophone from high school, and could have been a talented musician.
 Dad is an alcoholic who will disappear for days to drink, often when—and because—there is very little money in the house.
 Unlike Rowdy’s father, however, he would never hit a member of his family, and mostly becomes depressed after his drinking binges.
 Dad’s pride in Junior is very important to him.
 It’s Junior’s dad who convinces him to try out for basketball, and also makes Junior realize the irony of celebrating Reardan’s win against Wellpinit.

 Dad Quotes in The Absolutely True Diary of a Part-Time Indian

 The The Absolutely True Diary of a Part-Time Indian quotes below are all either spoken by Dad or refer to Dad.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Little, Brown and Company edition of The Absolutely True Diary of a Part-Time Indian published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Little, Brown and Company edition of The Absolutely True Diary of a Part-Time Indian published in 2009.).

 Chapter 15 Quotes

 There are all kinds of addicts, I guess.
 We all have pain.
 And we all look for ways to make the pain go away.